-Small, bean-shaped structures called lymph nodes are found near the lymphatic vessels.
+Lymph nodes are small, bean-shaped structures near the lymphatic vessels.
 There are about 600 lymph nodes throughout the body, some in deep tissues and others closer to the skin.
-Clusters of nodes are found in the neck, armpits, abdomen and groin.
+Clusters of nodes are found in the neck, armpits, abdomen, and groin.
+(These nodes can be felt with the fingers.)
 Other nodes are found in the chest, arms, and legs.
-Those in the neck, underneath the arms, and in the groin can be felt with the fingers.

 Immune cells are stored inside nodes.
-Fluid from surrounding tissues enters lymph nodes via lymphatic vessels or the nodes’ own tiny blood vessels.
-The fluid is filtered by the nodes to remove infectious germs, cells or foreign matter.
+Fluid from surrounding tissues enter lymph nodes via lymphatic vessels or the nodes’ own tiny blood vessels.
+The fluid is filtered by the nodes to remove infectious germs, cells, or foreign matter.
 Fresh lymphocytes are supplied and the fluid is sent back to the bloodstream to distribute lymphocytes throughout the body.